EU lawmakers roast Juncker over 'stitch-up' promotion of aide

 BRUSSELS/STRASBOURG, France (Reuters) - The European Parliament savaged EU Commission President Jean-Claude Juncker on Monday for promoting his chief aide to the top of the EU civil service, saying it smacked of cronyism and would fuel mounting public distrust.

-Lawmakers from across the spectrum, including Juncker’s conservatives, criticized the sudden appointment of his chief-of-staff, Martin Selmayr, to be secretary-general of the Commission, an affair that has become known in Brussels as “Selmayrgate”.
+Lawmakers from across the spectrum, including Juncker’s conservatives, criticized the sudden appointment of his chief-of-staff, Martin Selmayr, to be secretary-general of the Commission, an affair that has become known in Brussels as“Selmayrgate”.

 “Frankly, we have shot ourselves in the foot,” Francoise Grossetete of Juncker’s centre-right European People’s Party said, arguing that the decision to pick Selmayr, during a closed-door meeting on Feb.
-21, was “grist to the mill” for eurosceptics.
+21, was“grist to the mill” for eurosceptics.

 Selmayr, a 47-year-old German lawyer known as a hard-driving devotee of European integration, is both feared and admired by senior EU officials.
 In his new position he is in charge of the day-to-day running of the 33,000-strong EU civil service.

-Brexit campaigner Nigel Farage said his appointment was “the perfect stitch-up”, an example of “nepotism” that showed Britain was right to be quitting the European Union.
+Brexit campaigner Nigel Farage said his appointment was“the perfect stitch-up”, an example of“nepotism” that showed Britain was right to be quitting the European Union.

 The Greens threatened to hold up approval of the Commission’s budget and the Liberal group demanded Juncker reverse the appointment.